Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 #6 Integration

-Moodle – To enhance the learning experience, Moodle also offers several free and paid integrations.
-Some of the certified integrations for Moodle are – BigBlueButton, Bongo, Intelliboard, SimCheck, GO1, JFusion, Joomdle, and Promoodle.
-Programs such as Respondus, StudyMate, BigBlueButton, Turning Tech, Turnitin2, Certificates, Attendance, Tegrity, Questionnaire, Virtual Programming Lab, and Badges work right in with Moodle.
+Moodle – To enhance the learning experience, it also offers several free and paid integrations.
+Some of the certified integrations are – BigBlueButton, Bongo, Intelliboard, SimCheck, GO1, JFusion, Joomdle, and Promoodle.
+Programs such as Respondus, StudyMate, BigBlueButton, Turning Tech, Turnitin2, Certificates, Attendance, Tegrity, Questionnaire, Virtual Programming Lab, and Badges.

 Instructors can even use Camtasia and Snagit software for effective in-screen capture, recording and video editing.

-Moodle has also developed integrations with other education systems, such as Student Information Systems (SIS’s).
-You can even integrate Moodle with WordPress and WooCommerce for selling your Moodle courses via multiple payment gateways on WordPress powered by WooCommerce plugins.
+It has also developed integrations with other education systems, such as Student Information Systems (SIS’s).
+You can even integrate it with WordPress and WooCommerce for selling your Moodle courses via multiple payment gateways on WordPress powered by WooCommerce plugins.

 Canvas – When it comes to integration, Canvas performs equally well.
 Its integration with third-party tools makes it easy for the admin to keep the platform regularly updated with the university/school requirements.